 Superintendent William Rearick said he supports the idea and concept that Tiverton's policy would be based on a person who is reasonably believed to be under the influence and not to be "overly intrusive," citing Barrington.

-Also last week, the School Committee voted 5-0 to approve forming a Hiking Club, discussed organizing a Future Business Leaders of America chapter at the high school and voted 5-0 to make Dave Landoch the new head coach of the boys' varsity basketball team.
+Also last week, the School Committee voted 5-0 to approve forming a Hiking Club, discussed organizing a Future Business Leaders of America chapter at the and voted 5-0 to make Dave Landoch the new head coach of the boys' varsity basketball team.

 To watch full-length Tiverton Town Council and School Committee meetings, go to http://www.tivertonvideos.blogspot.com.